Fraternities and Sororities often use specific terminology related to their activities and membership. Here are some frequently used terms:

 Greek: The name applied to all sorority or fraternity members.

-Initiation: Ceremony during which new members of NPC and IFC organizations becom active, life-long members of their organization.
+Initiation: Ceremony during which new members of Greek affiliated organizations become active, life-long members of their organization.

 Legacy: A person whose parent, grandparent, or sibling was/is an active member of a sorority or fraternity.

 Nationals: Fraternity and Sorority members often refer to their nation/international headquarters or offices as “Nationals”.
 These offices are responsible for making policies for the individual chapters at different colleges and universities